 Boruch Glezer was born in Trashkun in 1908.
 In 1932, he and Chaya Katkish entered into a fictitious marriage solely for the purpose of emigration to Palestine.
 He later married his actual wife, Rachel Gafni, born in Petah Tikva in 1917.
 They both died in Israel, Boruch in 1985, Rachel in 2004.

-PHOTO Boruch at school, his wedding photo, Boruch with sister Dvora in Israel
+PHOTOS Boruch at school, wedding photo, with sister Dvora, with wife Rachel

 PHOTO Boruch with Trashkun pioneers (1930)

 PHOTO Boruch with his sister Dvora, her husband, and two first cousins

 DOCUMENT Passenger list for ship to Palestine (1932)

 The three children of Boruch Glezer and Rachel Gafni: